ceramic-engine/ceramic-haxelib/README.md

 **--version {tag}**

 During setup, ask for a specific release of ceramic idenfied by the given version tag.
-Usage: `haxelib run ceramic setup --version v0.5.0`.
-[See available release](https://github.com/ceramic-engine/ceramic/releases/tag/v0.5.0a)
+Usage: `haxelib run ceramic setup --version v0.5.0` ([see available releases](https://github.com/ceramic-engine/ceramic/releases)).

 ## About ceramic